byrrice/byrrice.github.ioARCHIVED/README.md

 This is my own personal website project that I am currently in the process of building.

-Will be quite rough due to self-teaching HTML/CSS/JavaScript/Ruby/Jekyll.
+Will be quite rough due to trying to alternate writing the website and self-teaching HTML/CSS/JavaScript/Ruby/Jekyll.